 The individual plans available on and off the Marketplace are organized into “metal” tiers (bronze, silver and gold).
 The more valuable the metal, the more coverage you get and the more expensive the plan.

 All metal plans include the 10 “essential health benefits” Obamacare requires.

-From 2018 to 2020, premiums in Mississippi for qualified bronze plans went down by 9%, while silver fell by over 6% and gold by over 11%.
+From 2018 to 2021, premiums in Mississippi for the lowest-cost bronze plans went down by about 12%, while gold fell by nearly 5%.
+Silver plans were the only coverage to see an increase in 2021.
 Here are the average monthly costs for a 40-year-old Mississippi resident for bronze, silver and gold plans sold through the Marketplace:6

 Remember that these are the costs before any savings you might be eligible for based on your family size and household income.